JustinWangsa/Inventory-Management-System-Website/UserGuide.md

 1. [System Overview](#System-Overview)
 2. [Accessing the System](#accessing-the-system)
 3. [Using the Inventory Interface](#using-the-inventory-interface)

    * [Viewing Items](#viewing-items)
    * [Adding a New Item](#adding-a-new-item)
    * [Editing an Existing Item](#editing-an-existing-item)
    * [Deleting an Item](#deleting-an-item)
 4. [Troubleshooting](#troubleshooting)

 ---

+## Accessing the System

+To access the inventory system, open your browser and navigate to the system URL (e.g., `http://localhost/opensource-final` or your Raspberry Pi's IP address).

+### Default Login Credentials

+* **Username:** user
+* **Password:** user123

+If you would like to change the password, you can do so by updating it directly in the `inventory` database using phpMyAdmin or the SQL command line.

+---